sao vincente

 • Charge it separately at check-in or check-out

-💡 Best practice: Clearly state the tax in your listing description and booking confirmation.
+💡 Best practice: Clearly state the tax in your listing description on Airbnb and Booking.com, and booking confirmation.

 Reporting & Compliance